peteroupc/peteroupc.github.io/colorgen.md

 >     1. defining a list (`repColors`) of _k_ color points (which, for example, can be representative colors for red, blue, black, white, and so on, or can be colors chosen at random), then
 >     2. for each color (`color`) to be categorized, finding the nearest color to that color among the _k_ color points (for example, by calling `NearestColorIndex(color, repColors)`), then
 >     3. replacing each color point in `repColors` with its new average color (based on the colors that point categorizes), then
->     4. repeating steps ii and iii until the changes in all color points are negligible.
+>     4. repeating steps 2 and 3 until the changes in all color points are negligible.
 >
->     If representative colors were used, steps iii and iv, or step iv itself, can be omitted.
+>     If representative colors were used, steps 3 and 4, or step 4 itself, can be omitted.
 Otherwise, color points in `repColors` that end up categorizing no colors should be omitted.

 <a id=Dominant_Colors_of_an_Image></a>
 ## Dominant Colors of an Image